-6.4 Dust Concentration, Wind Speed and Direction Report Validation
+6.5 Dust Concentration, Wind Speed and Direction Report Validation

 The Daily Dust Concentration and Wind Speed and Direction summary reports will be prepared by FDS.
-The summary reports will be reviewed by Exide's consultant, Golder Associates, Inc. for validation.
-The review will include review of error reports, previous instrument flow and leak check information as well as review of the data received to insure the data being reported is from the instruments being used at the site.
+The summary reports will be reviewed by Exide's consultant, Golder Associates, Inc., for validation.
+The review will include review of error reports, previous instrument flow and leak check information, and review of the data received to insure the data being reported is from the instruments being used at the site.

-6.5 Sample Information Management
+6.6 Sample Information Management

 The sample information management system for the study will be based on a uniform sample identification system.
-Each sample will receive a unique ID that is based on the unique combination of project, sampling date, sampling location and the Serial Number of the E-BAM Monitor that the sample is associated with.
+Each sample will receive a unique ID that is based on the unique combination of project, sampling date, sampling location and the Serial Number of the E-BAM Monitor with which the sample is associated.